Filming in California

 Links to all appellate and superior court websites in California are available at:

-For film and video production in Los Angeles County only, submit application to:
+For film, TV, commercial or digital production in Los Angeles County only, submit application to:

 Facilities Services Assistant